Multi-Currency & Multiple Payment Methods

 Follow-up steps for subscription notifications are easy to set up too.
 Credit cards may expire, get lost, or canceled.
 Therefore, over time recurring payments can fail.
 FastSpring manages the process of following up with the customer after their payment fails using up to four customizable steps.

-- At a minimum the steps require that the customer receive at least one chance to correct their payment information, and three days in which to correct it before their subscription is canceled.
+- Chance to Correct: At a minimum the steps require that the customer receive at least one chance to correct their payment information, and three days in which to correct it before their subscription is canceled.

-- Notifications sent prior to switching from trial to paid subscriptions are also integrated into SpringBoard.
+- Trial to Paid: Notifications sent prior to switching from trial to paid subscriptions are also integrated into SpringBoard.

-- Notifications can be easily localized using SpringBoard's "Phrases" and "Template Code Logic" functionality (view support article).
+- Localization: Notifications can be easily localized using SpringBoard's "Phrases" and "Template Code Logic" functionality (view our support article on Translating Notification Emails).

 Customized Fulfillment Actions